 The detection of interesting points (keypoints)

-The extraction of a descriptor associated to each of the keypoints.Since these descriptors are robust, they are usually used for matching pairs of images. ( *article.pdf) .
-Video stabilization is another popular application of the SIFT method, however, the scope of this research will be limited to image recognition, more specifically finger print image recognition.
+The extraction of a descriptor associated to each of the keypoints.

 Descriptors

 (Descriptors are the quantitative information you get after undergoing all the procedures) These descriptors are invariant against various transformations such as image translation, rotation and scaling which might make images look different although they represent the same object.( SIFT - Scale-Invariant Feature Transform (weitz.de)) SIFT descriptors have also proved to be robust to a wide family of image transformations including viewport changes, noise, blur, scene deformation and contrast changes while remaining discriminative enough for matching purposes.